alqsdeuss/ipsearch/README.md

-# search ip website made by me and a friend, is not the best
+# search ip website made by me and a friend
 > # test this script [here](https://ipsearch-ten.vercel.app/)